firatozdemir/oadat-evaluate/README.md

 ___
 ## Load presented pretrained models:

-A demo file showcasing how to load and evaluate any of the pretrained models is shown in file [demo.ipynb](notebooks/load_pretrained_models.ipynb).
+A demo file showcasing how to load and evaluate any of the pretrained models is shown in file [demo.ipynb](notebooks/load_pretrained_models.ipynb) (NOTE: [Git LFS files are only hosted in renku gitlab instance](https://renkulab.io/gitlab/firat.ozdemir/oadat-evaluate)).
 The repository contains a sample for each task for each dataset for which one can see how to evaluate a pretrained model for a given sample without needing to download the whole dataset.
 This can also be checked on an interactive [renku session](https://renkulab.io/projects/firat.ozdemir/oa-armsim/sessions/new?autostart=1).
 The sample images are created using function [save_single_sample_for_each_task_to_repo](src/utils.py), which selects 1000th item from test set.